 - “What Lies in the Fire” by E. Salvador Chapman

-- “When Birds Fly Away” (in Urdu) by Maha Hasan
+- “When Birds Fly Away” in Urdu and English by Maha Hasan

 - “All the Way Back” by Donna Latham (she/her)

 Theater is a powerful medium for teaching.
 Playwrights were offered the opportunity to submit short, provocative plays engaging with the climate crisis and its various intersecting issues including race, gender, and religion.
 Bard College Graduate Programs in Sustainability, the Worldwide Teach-In on Climate and Justice and the winning playwrights encourage students and others to perform these plays as part of climate education events.
 Each of the plays is less than 10 minutes and has a cast of fewer than 6, so you can stage all three plays in a provocative 90 minute session.